Roy Miki

+Life and career

 Born in Ste.
 Agathe, Manitoba to second generation Japanese-Canadian parents, Miki grew up on a sugar beet farm before moving to Winnipeg.
 His family was forcibly relocated West to Manitoba where he was born in 1942 on said sugar beet farm, and interned during the Second World War.
 He earned his B.A. from the University of Manitoba, M.A. from the Simon Fraser University, and Ph.D. from the University of British Columbia.
-Miki taught contemporary literature at Simon Fraser University before retiring and holds the title of professor emeritus.
-He lives in Vancouver.
-In the 1980s, Miki was a "instrumental" in fighting for redress from the federal government for the internment of Japanese-Canadians during the Second World War.
+Miki taught contemporary literature at Simon Fraser University before retiring and held the title of professor emeritus.
+He lived in Vancouver.
+In the 1980s, Miki was "instrumental" in fighting for redress from the federal government for the internment of Japanese-Canadians during the Second World War.

 In 2002, Miki's book of poetry, Surrender, won the Governor General's Literary Award for poetry.
 His poetry focuses on questions about identity, citizenship, race, and place.
 He is the author of the critical study, Broken Entries: Race, Subjectivity, Writing (1998), In Flux: Transnational Shifts in Asian Canadian Writing (2011), The Prepoetics of William Carlos Williams (1983), and an annotated bibliography of the poet and novelist George Bowering (1990).

 In 2006, Miki was made a Member of the Order of Canada and received the 20th annual Gandhi Peace Award for the truth, justice, human rights, and non-violence exemplified in his redress work.
 The same year, he also received the Thakore Visiting Scholar award and the Sterling Prize in Support of Controversy.
 In 2007, he was made a Fellow of the Royal Society of Canada.
 In 2009, he was made a Member of the Order of British Columbia.

+Miki died on 5 October 2024, at the age of 82.